 Shape and structure

-With giant timber bamboos, which can get more than five inches in diameter, it’s tempting to refer to the girth of a bamboo pole as a trunk.
+With giant timber bamboo, which can get more than five inches in diameter, it’s tempting to refer to the girth of a bamboo pole as a trunk.
 But this is tree talk, and does not apply to bamboo.

 As a grass, the individual stalks are hollow and should be referred to as culms.
 But we often call them canes, or shoots, in the case of fresh growth.
 Sometimes we call them poles, but that’s more appropriate for a culm that has already been cut down.